MeshyDev/BioFuse_Repo/README.md

 - Added 283 new lines of Custom Death Messages.
 - Added 3 new tiers of CDM's based on how much killing you've done :)
 - Added ability to test CDM tiers in Debug Room
+- Changed how the Finger's effect works, later levels will love it
+- Imbuing weapons has been locked to level 30+
+- Presidents Office now shows up at level 30, however I don't think you'll survive it TODO=Add 3 new weapons, 2 less than god finger to fill the gap and 1 more than god finger for funsies TODO=Revamp math on status effects
+TODO=Perhaps a complete rebalancing is in order TODO=Add 5 new enemies per level
+TODO=Restrict certain locations to certain levels